Vanderscycle/tutorials-papers/docker-Kubernetes/dockerPaper.md

 docker build -t {name-of-img} . >./log.txt
 ```

-Becuase the spider scrape the website and for a certain amount of entries
+Because the spider scrape the website and for a certain amount of entries it will exit with code 0 when the scraping is over.
 ```
 docker run --name scrapy-test -d -p 5001:6023 {name-of-img}
 # the spider should only be up for a minute or so.